 Yes, similarly to courses approved in the laboratory science (“d”) subject area, all science courses in the elective subject area must include hands-on laboratory and/or field activities that are directly related to and support the curriculum, and that involve inquiry, observation, analysis and write-up.
 These hands-on activities should account for at least 20 percent of class time.

 Is the lab science requirement the same for UC and the California State University (CSU) system?

 No. UC and CSU have different course requirements to satisfy the “d” subject requirement.
 For UC, students must complete two years of coursework from two of the three fundamental sciences of biology, chemistry and physics, or the last two years of an approved three-year integrated science sequence.
-All courses used to fulfill the “d” requirement must be courses from in the “d” subject area on a school’s "a-g" course list.
+All courses used to fulfill the “d” requirement must be courses from in the “d” subject area on the "a-g" course list.

 For CSU, students must complete one year of coursework in the life sciences and one year of coursework in the physical sciences to satisfy the “d” subject requirement.
 They also will allow one of the two courses used to satisfy this requirement be from the “g” elective area.